 “Jonathan is following in the path of many UCS students who have achieved success in previous Pinnacle Awards.
 My colleague, Richard West, has done a sterling job of helping all of these students with his tireless support and expertise.
-Whilst it is disappointing that the format of the awards has had to change this year, being shortlisted within the top three is a tremendous achievement.
-We wish Jonathan all the best in the upcoming interviews. ”
+Whilst it is disappointing that the format of the awards has had to change this year, finishing within the top three is a tremendous achievement.
+Congratulations Jonathan.”

 Find out more about studying an Agricultural Management degree in Somerset here.